-— 1,000 to 100,000+ CFM
+Baghouse dust collectors — 1,000 to 100,000+ CFM

 Your high-volume dust problem needs more than an off-the-shelf unit — it needs a system engineered for your specific dust type, airflow, temperature, and facility layout.
-Baghouse collectors are the workhorse of industrial air filtration, using fabric filter bags to handle airstreams from 1,000 CFM in smaller operations to 100,000+ CFM in large-scale processing plants.
+Baghouse collectors are the workhorse of industrial air filtration, using fabric filter bags to handle airstreams from 1,000 CFM in smaller operations to 100,000+ CFM in large-scale processing and batch-mixing plants.

 Every baghouse we spec is backed by our pass-or-free compliance guarantee.
 If the system doesn’t pass your OSHA or NFPA inspection, we fix it at no cost.
-For a full breakdown of what these systems cost, see our 2026 cost guide.
+For a full breakdown of what these systems cost, see the 2026 cost guide.

-High Temperatures
+High temperatures

 When you need 50,000+ CFM, baghouses scale efficiently with modular compartments.
 Add capacity as your operation grows without replacing the whole system.